Advanced Maternal Age: Why Egg Donors Age Out

 Becoming an egg donor is an incredible opportunity to change your life and the lives of those who will receive your eggs.
 It is an empowering, fulfilling thing to do, and we are so thrilled every time a woman reaches out to us to express interest in becoming an egg donor in our program.
 Unfortunately, from time to time, we need to turn potential donors away due to their age.
 This is not a choice made in vanity, but rather one based in science and probability.
 Check it out.

 Science tells us that a woman will develop follicles every month and, of those follicles, her body will release the egg that is genetically the best.
-At egg will be the one that the body feels has the best chance at being fertilized, implanting into the uterus, and becoming an embryo.
-Overtime, as women age, we know that their reserve of high quality eggs begins to diminish.
+That egg will be the one that the body feels has the best chance at being fertilized, implanting into the uterus, and becoming an embryo.
+Over time, as women age, we know that their reserve of high quality eggs begins to diminish.
 This means that it becomes more likely that a woman may release an egg that is chromosomally abnormal, leading to the presence of things like Down syndrome, Tay-Sachs, or Cystic Fibrosis.

 In addition, some studies have suggested that older donors may not respond as favorably to the hormone medications that are given in order to stimulate your body to produce the large amounts of eggs that we seek in an egg retrieval procedure.